xwzliang/freqtrade/docs/stoploss.md

 Before this, `stoploss` is used for the trailing stoploss.

 !!!
 Tip "Use an offset to change your stoploss"
-    Use `trailing_stop_positive_offset` to ensure that your new trailing stoploss will be in profit by setting `trailing_stop_positive_offset` higher than `trailing_stop_positive`.
-Your first new stoploss value will then already have locked in profits.
+    Use `trailing_stop_positive_offset` to control when the tighter trailing stop kicks in.
+Setting it higher than `trailing_stop_positive` locks in profit immediately, while keeping it equal or lower will activate the new trailing stop sooner (potentially before the trade is in profit).

     Example with simplified math: